trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

 #### preventConsoleLogMigration

-Because it's hard to exactly reason about gas usage when a console.log is deployed to mainnet, you can opt in to guarding your project.
+Because it's hard to exactly reason about gas usage when a `truffle/console.sol` is deployed to mainnet, you can opt in to guarding your project.
 When `solidityLog.preventConsoleLogMigration` is true, `truffle migrate` will stop migration on mainnet.

 ```javascript
 module.exports = {